openai/universe-starter-agent/README.md

 * tb - a tensorboard process for convenient display of the statistics of learning

 Once you start the training process, it will create a tmux session with a window for each of these processes.
 You can connect to them by typing `tmux a` in the console.
+Once in the tmux session, you can wee all your windows with `ctrl-b w`.
-To see window number 0, type: `ctrl-b 0`.
+To switch to window number 0, type: `ctrl-b 0`.
 Look up tmux documentation for more commands.

 To access TensorBoard to see various monitoring metrics of the agent, open [http://localhost:12345/](http://localhost:12345/) in a browser.